Zbomb2000/IXHell/README.md

+## NOTE
+You can use the program at https://gooderprojects.github.io/other/IXHell ;)<br>I haven't worked on this in a while and probably won't update it that much, but if anybody feels like contributing I'd love to help!

 ![IXHell](src/img/logo.png "IXHell")

 IXHell is an exaggerated version of IXL.
 If you somehow get a question right, it will find a dumb way to count it wrong.
 If you get a question wrong, you will have to answer about 10 more questions to get back to where you were.
 There isn't really any difference between this and IXL.
 That's pretty much it.